dungeon-mastr/rules/README.md

 - 1 silver = 100 copper
 - 1 gold = 100 silver
 - platinum is reserved
+- coins are worthless, dungeon mastr is just for fun

 ## rules

 - rules begin to match as far as possible ADND rules
 - rules can be adjusted every 2016 blocks
+- rules form a protocol
+- humans, machines and software should be clear on the rules

 ## combat